shawngraham/chi-lab/content/project/ccad.md

 title = "Computational Creativity and Archaeological Data"

 # Project summary to display on homepage.
 summary = "Exploring the creative reuse of legacy archaeological data to generate new insights.
-A subset of the SSHRC-funded Computational Research in the Ancient Near East Project."
+A subproject of the SSHRC-funded Computational Research in the Ancient Near East Project."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "image-inpaint.png"